wpilibsuite/frc-docs/source/docs/yearly-overview/returning-quickstart.rst

 Quick Start for Returning Teams
 ===============================

-This section serves as a launching point for veteran team that needs to update to the current year's SW.
+This section serves as a launching point for veteran teams that need to update to the current year's software.

 It is advised that **all** teams read through the :doc:`changelog </docs/yearly-overview/yearly-changelog>` and :doc:`known issues </docs/yearly-overview/known-issues>` for the season.